 Most Christmas-y bit: Seriously nothing matters except Pfeiffer, mama meow-a.

 Canada’s own Sarah Polley runs a long way from the roads of Avonlea to star in this drug deal gone wrong shown in triptych and set in the era when E and rave culture was king.
-Set against a backdrop of Christmas rave, Go is full of too many 90’s/early 00’s character actors to name at various points in their career trajectory.
+Set against the backdrop of a Christmas rave, Go is full of too many 90’s/early 00’s character actors to name at various points in their career trajectory.
 The standouts being William Fichtner and Jane Krakowski as a swinging, Amway selling police couple and young Timothy Olyphant as drug dealer Todd.
 Every actor in this seems to be having the most fun and that resonates.
-Pure chaotic fun with an of the times soundtrack that is an absolute blast.
-The utter selfish joy I feel adding this to the list is off the charts.
+Pure chaotic fun with an of the times soundtrack that is an absolute blast, the utter selfish joy I feel adding this to the list is off the charts.